readerbij/Worst-Chess-Bot-API/README.md

-# Chess Coding Challenge (C#)
+# Worst Chess Bot API (C#)
+Welcome to the Worst Chess Bot API!
+This is an edited version of Sebastian Lague's Chess-Challenge project, removing the Bot Brain Capacity UI and adding items to fit with a local competition I have created.
+Feel free to use this repo for regular chess machine learning shenanigans.
+Just watch out; draws are punished, so you may need to change that.

+# For Participants of Competition
 Welcome to the Worst Chess Bot Challenge!
-This is a friendly competition in which your goal is to create a chess bot (in C#) using the framework provided in this repository.
-Once submissions close, these bots will battle it out to discover which bot is best!
+These bots will battle it out to see which one is truly the worst of them all!

 The winner will receive a prize of a $10 or $20 gift card (TBD).